 The abundance of quarries in ecologically sensitive zones marked by ecologist Madhav Gadgil and soil piping phenomenon in northern Kerala can be cited as two major reasons for the flood disaster, experts said.

 “Our research data reveals that there are 21 quarries within the 10 km range in Kavalappara where a massive landslide levelled at least 40 houses killing scores.
-We strongly believe that it’s the abundance of quarries and their operations, which would have led to such a kind a disaster,” TV Sajeev, a scientist at Kerala Forest Research Institute, told
+We strongly believe that it’s the abundance of quarries and their operations, which would have led to such a kind a disaster,” TV Sajeev, a scientist at Kerala Forest Research Institute, told The Lede.

 Since August 07, Kerala has been hit by heavy rain leading to landslides and flooding, claiming 103 lives so far.